rki-mf1/MpoxSonar/CONTRIBUTING.md

-# Welcome to the covsonar contributing guide <!-- omit in toc -->
+# Welcome to the mpoxsonar contributing guide <!-- omit in toc -->

 In this guide you will get an overview of the contribution workflow from setting up a development environment, testing your changes, submitting a pull request and performing a release.